zaychili07/ProjectSixthSenseV1/README.md

 Even one family earlier.

 That possibility was enough motivation for me to find an answer.
 For me, this research wont stop here, or slow down.
-Im going to help others regardless, That is my promise.
+I will do my best to help others.
+That is my promise.
 ---
 #  Clinical Philosophy